kylefirman/PrivateNotesBackend/README.md

 # PrivateNotesBackend
 Back-end implementation designed for a private cloud-based note-taking application.
 Utilizes the cryptography library in Python to ensure security and privacy.
+Adversaries will not be able to learn anything about notes in the database that it does not specifically access (more about this in the threat model below).

 Built to withstand a specific cryptographic threat model in which the adversary may submit four queries any number of times:
   -Insert: Adversary specifies a <title, note0, note1>.
 The challenger adds <title, noteB> to the database, where noteB is randomly chosen from note0 or note1.